github/docs/CONTRIBUTING.md

 ### Commit your update

 Commit the changes once you are happy with them.
-See [Atom's contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages) to know how to use emojis for commit messages.
+See [Atom's contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages) to know how to use emoji for commit messages.

 Once your changes are ready, don't forget to [self-review](/contributing/self-review.md) to speed up the review process:zap:.

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.
 - Fill the "Ready for review" template so that we can review your PR.
-This template helps reviewers in understanding your changes as well as the purpose of your pull request.
+This template helps reviewers understand your changes as well as the purpose of your pull request.
 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
 Once you submit your PR, a Docs team member will review your proposal.
 We may ask questions or request for additional information.